 - Partners have significant discretion in determining the efforts and resources that they will apply to these arrangements.
 For example, under the terms of the collaboration with Merck, if Merck exercises its option to acquire an exclusive license for any CVM-related preclinical candidate that remains within the scope of the collaboration, our ability to influence the resources Merck devotes to such candidate are substantially reduced until such time, if any, that we exercise our right to participate in a cost and profit share arrangement.
 Even after we exercise that right to participate in a cost and profit share arrangement, our ability to influence Merck will be limited. - Partners might opt not to pursue development and commercialization of our product candidates or not to continue or renew development or commercialization programs based on clinical trial results, changes in the partner's strategic focus or available funding or external factors, such as an acquisition that diverts resources or creates competing priorities.
-For example, in June 2021, we and Merck entered into the Amended Collaboration Agreement that covers a narrower scope, focused primarily on ophthalmology- and CVM-related therapeutic areas, than had been covered under the original collaboration agreement we entered into with Merck in 2015.
-In addition, under the terms of the Amended Collaboration Agreement, it is possible for Merck to unilaterally terminate and any other future licensed program, if any, (whether or not we have exercised our cost and profit share option) upon prior written notice, such as it did for NGM386 and NGM395 in 2019 and most recently in its notice of termination for MK-3655 (effective late April 2023), without triggering a termination of the remainder of the Amended Collaboration Agreement.
+For example, in June 2021, we and Merck entered into the Amended Collaboration Agreement that covers a narrower scope, focused primarily on ophthalmology- and CVM-related therapeutic areas, than had been covered under the original collaboration Agreement, it is possible for Merck to unilaterally terminate and any other future licensed program, if any, (whether or not we have exercised our cost and profit share option) upon prior written notice, such as it did for NGM386 and NGM395 in 2019 and most recently in its notice of termination for MK-3655 (effective late April 2023), without triggering a termination of the remainder of the Amended Collaboration Agreement.
 Moreover, Merck might also opt not to designate any collaboration preclinical candidates for further development during the tail period following the end of the research phase or exercise any of its options to acquire a license to a product candidate, as it did with respect to the preclinical ophthalmology product candidates.